gatling/gatling/src/docs/content/reference/install/cloud/private-locations/gcp/installation/index.md

 You can now configure a simulation to run on one or more of this Control Plane's locations!

+## Update your control plane

+To update your control plane, reset your GCP VM Instance.

+Being configured with the image `gatlingcorp/control-plane:latest`, it automatically pulls the latest published version:

+1. Go to the **Compute Engine VM Instances** page.
+2. Click on the control plane instance.
+3. Click the **Reset** button.

+Your control plane resets and restarts using the latest image published on Docker Hub.

+{{< alert warning >}}
+Be aware that this operation resets your instance data, which prevents old control plane images from piling up.
+{{< /alert >}}

+{{< img src="gcp-cp-update-image.png" alt="Update control plane instance installed on GCP VM Instance" >}}

+If you did not use the `latest` tag, you can create a new instance and specify the control plane image you want to deploy.
+To create a new instance, follow the [create a similar VM](https://cloud.google.com/compute/docs/instances/create-vm-from-similar-instance) instructions and only replace the image configuration.

+Directly updating the control plane image is possible but not recommended since you have to start it manually instead of letting GCP manage it.

 ## Troubleshooting

 ### Deployment failed